 This beloved Irish symbol is said to represent faith, hope, love, and luck.
-Ancient Celts believed a four-leaf clover gave them the ability to see fairies and, therefore, avoid their mischief.

 There are two popular legends that account for the horseshoe being lucky.
 According to one, St. Dunstan, the patron saint of blacksmiths, was ordered to make a shoe for the devil’s horse.
 St. Dunstan nailed the horseshoe to the devil’s hoof instead.
 In exchange for his freedom, the devil agreed to avoid any home with a horseshoe on the door.

 The other legend says elves, witches, fairies, goblins, and leprechauns were afraid or unable to touch iron because of its magical properties.
 In early Western Europe, people would hang iron horseshoes over their front doors to ward off these mischievous creatures.

 The Chaldeans of 8th century Europe revered the horseshoe because it shared the same shape as the moon.
 They used it to protect again the evil eye.

 - To ward off evil, hang it on a door or external wall

 - To attract luck, hang it heels up like the letter U so it can catch all the good vibes

 - To spread the luck, hand it heels down so it rains luck upon anyone who walks under it